JavaScript Array

 Access Elements of an Array

-Each element of an array is associated with a number called an index.
-The index specifies the position of the element inside the array.
+Each element of an array is associated with a number called an index, which specifies its position inside the array.

 Here is the indexing of each element: